garraflavatra/docker-volume-s3-backup/README.md

 ### Restore

-> [!NOTE]
-> The restore command is yet to be ported from the original restore script from [`eeshugerman/postgres-backup-s3`](https://github.com/eeshugerman/postgres-backup-s3).
-Contributions are welcome :)

 > [!CAUTION]
-> DATA LOSS!
-All folder content will be dropped and re-created.
+> All existing files will be replaced by the backup content!

-#### ... from latest backup
+#### From latest backup

 ```sh
 docker exec <container_name> sh restore.sh
 ```

 > [!NOTE]
-> If your bucket has more than a 1000 files, the latest may not be restored -- only one S3 `ls` command is used
+> If your bucket has over 1000 files, the latest may not be restored – the S3 `ls` command is issued only once.

-#### ... from specific backup
+#### From specific backup

 ```sh
 docker exec <container_name> sh restore.sh <timestamp>